Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 ### Agent

-Agents with this role can only access inboxes, reports, and conversations.
-They can assign conversations to other agents or themselves and resolve conversations.
+Agents in this role can access inboxes and conversations, assign conversations to other agents or themselves, and resolve conversations.
+They can access only the inboxes they are part of, participate in conversations within those inboxes, edit their user profile settings, and add personal-level canned responses.
+Conversation assignment is limited to inbox members.

 ### Supervisor